UNC-Libraries/SCTS-Documentation/Finding Aid to MARC workflow.md

 •	LS updates MARC records for additions in OCLC and Sierra

+•	Jodi shares new collection level records with Barbara

+• Barbara creates new MARC collection level records

-•	Jodi creates the new MARC records
+•	Jodi creates new MARC records for processed collections